seanbreckenridge/lolexport/README.md

 ### Parsing

 I also left the code I use to parse the info I want from here in `lolexport.parse`.
-Use in a python file like:
+The export above saves all the data, but I'm not interested in tons of the specifics, so `lolexport.parse` is what I'd use, you're free to parse the data however.

+To run it, see [`scripts/call_parse_json.py`](./scripts/call_parse_json.py)

 ```
 import pathlib, json